-'''

-6 tardies = 1 day lunch detention + parent notification

-7 tardies = 2 days lunch detention

-8 tardies = 3 days lunch detention

-9 tardies = 4 days lunch detention + parent notification

-10 tardies = 1 day of ISS + parent notification/meeting with administration
+6 tardies= 1 day lunch detention + parent notification7 tardies= 2 days lunch detention8 tardies= 3 days lunch detention9 tardies= 4 days lunch detention + parent notification10 tardies= 1 day of ISS + parent notification/meeting with administration

-'''

 Exceeding 10 tardies will result in additional days of ISS.
-If a student is tardy 15 times in one quarter, he or she will be referred to court.
+If a student is tardy 15 times in one quarter, he or she may be referred to court.
 Excessive tardies to any one class may also result in lunch detention.